yann-yvan/CodeHttp/README.md

  "data":"what ever you want"
 }
 ```
-Here you can identify how to make and action accordind to server message
+Here you can identify how to make and action according to server message
 ```java
  switch (RequestCode.requestMessage(response.getMessage())) {